Posted: September 17

 Ministry of Foreign Affairs (MOFA): https://www.mofa.go.jp/ca/fna/page4e_001053.html

-Due to the State of Emergency announced on January 8th, from January 14th to the end of the State of Emergency (currently March 7th, 2021), anyone entering Japan will be subject to enhanced testing and quarantining.
+From the start of the January 14th State of Emergency anyone entering Japan will be subject to enhanced testing and quarantining.
+This will be ongoing until further notice.
 Please see the above MOFA link for full details.

 Foreign nationals who have been in one of 152 restricted countries/regions within 14 days of traveling to Japan are being denied access.
 If you are not from a blocked country but had a layover in one for refueling or transferring you will not be stopped from entering Japan so long as you did not enter the country (ie. passed through immigration there).

 For a full list of countries being denied entry please use the JNTO or MOFA links above.
-The following countries are included on the list: Thailand, Taiwan, Hong Kong, Singapore, Republic of Korea, China, United States, Canada, United Kingdom, France, and Germany.
+The following countries are included on the list: United States, Canada, United Kingdom, France, and Germany.

 Additionally foreign nationals travelling on a Chinese passport issued in Hubei, or Zhejiang provinces in China will be denied entry.